Skip to content Skip to sidebar Skip to footer

 Myth 2: Older Adults Should Avoid High-Intensity Workouts

-Truth: Older adults can safely participate in high-intensity workouts if they have been cleared by a healthcare provider.
-It’s crucial to start slowly and progress at a comfortable pace.
+Truth: Older adults can safely participate in high-intensity workouts if cleared by a healthcare provider, supporting Healthy Exercise for Every Age.

 Myth 3: You Can’t Build Muscle After 40